-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2011 and 2010
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)

-(Unaudited)

 Deferred tax assets and liabilities are offset only when the Group has a right and intention to set off current tax assets and liabilities from the same taxation authority.
-Changes in deferred tax assets or liabilities are recognized as a component of tax income or expense in profit or loss, except where they relate to items that are recognized in other comprehensive income or directly in equity, in which case the related deferred tax is also recognized in other comprehensive income or equity, respectively.
-A valuation allowance is recorded against any future income tax asset if it is more likely than not that the asset will be realized.
+Changes in deferred tax assets or liabilities are recognized as a component of tax income or expense in profit or loss, except where they relate to items that are recognized in other comprehensive income or directly in equity, in which case the related deferred tax is also recognized in other comprehensive income tax asset if it is more likely than not that the asset will be realized.